pypi/warehouse/docs/api-reference/xml-rpc.rst

   package release version, 'summary': package release summary}

 ``browse(classifiers)``
-  Retrieve a list of (name, version) pairs of all releases classified with all of the given classifiers. 'classifiers' must be a list of Trove classifier strings.
+  Retrieve a list of `(name, version)` pairs of all releases classified with all of the given classifiers. `classifiers` must be a list of Trove classifier strings.

 ``top_packages([number])``
   Retrieve the sorted list of packages ranked by number of downloads.
-  Optionally limit the list to the number given.
+  Optionally limit the list to the `number` given.

 ``updated_releases(since)``
   Retrieve a list of package releases made since the given timestamp.
 The